Motel-California-Dev/Kalooh/html-css-onboarding.md

 This is *VERY* important, because it is the basis of all interactions in JavaScript with the HTML webpage itself.
 I'll cover this more in the JavaScript section under DOM Manipulation.

+**Read this article!** It goes over the DOM very well, including JS methods that manipulate the DOM --> [link to article](https://medium.freecodecamp.org/whats-the-document-object-model-and-why-you-should-know-how-to-use-it-1a2d0bc5429d)

 ---

 ## CSS